JavaScript logoJavaScript BEGINNER

 javascript

-📌 break exits loop, continue skips to next iteration
+📌 break exits the loop entirely; continue skips to the next iteration

 Functions